xuqi220/MUD/README.md

-# Crime-Element-Informed Multi-Defendant Charge Prediction: Dataset and Modeling
+# Through the MUD: A Multi-Defendant Charge Prediction Benchmark with Linked Crime Elements

 ## Overview
 The charge prediction task aims to automatically recommend charges for each defendant given a fact description.
-We introduce a new dataset (named MELEE) containing multi-defendant legal cases with criminal elements annotations.
-Furthermore, based on MELEE, we propose a model named EJudge.
+We introduce a new dataset (named MUD) containing multi-defendant legal cases with criminal elements annotations.
+Furthermore, based on MUD, we propose a model named EJudge.
 It predicts charges by using extracted criminal elements while following legal rules, which provide a clear and justifiable rationale.

 <img src="./pic/fig-1.png">
 <!-- ![bg](./pic/fig-1.png) -->

-## Dataset
+## Benchmark
-Our dataset MELEE considers multi-defendant legal case and we annotate four types of criminal element for each defendant.
+Our Benchmark MUD considers multi-defendant legal case and we annotate four types of criminal element for each defendant.

 ### Multiple Defendant
-Our dataset MELEE comprises 2865 legal cases with an average of 2.5 defendants per case.
-Here is a comparison between the MELEE and other datasets.
+Our dataset MUD comprises 2865 legal cases with an average of 2.5 defendants per case.
+Here is a comparison between the MUD and other datasets.

 ![tab1](./pic/fig-2.png)